CriticalSolutionsNetwork/ADAuditTasks/help/Get-ADHostAudit.md

 ```

 ### -AttachmentFolderPath
-Default path is C:\temp\ADHostAudit.
-This is the folder where attachments are going to be saved.
+Specifies the directory where attachments will be saved.

 ```yaml
 Type: String